-- 2. Department personnel may not use, to any extent or degree, race, color, ethnicity, national origin, gender, age, sexual orientation, or gender identity in conducting stops or detentions, or activities following stops or detentions except when engaging in the investigation of appropriate suspect specific activity to identify a particular person or group.
+- 2. Department personnel may not use, to any extent or degree, actual or perceived race, color, ethnicity, national origin, religion, gender, age, sexual orientation, or gender identity in conducting stops or detentions, or activities following stops or detentions except when engaging in the investigation of appropriate suspect specific activity to identify a particular person or group.
 Department personnel seeking one or more specific persons who have been identified or described in part by any of the above listed characteristics may rely on them in part only in combination with other appropriate identifying factors.
-The listed characteristics should not be given undue weight. - a) Except as provided above, officers shall not consider race, color, ethnicity, national origin, gender, age, sexual orientation or gender identity in establishing either reasonable suspicion or probable cause. - b) Except as provided above, officers shall not consider race, color, ethnicity, national origin, gender, age, sexual orientation or gender identity in deciding to initiate even those consensual encounters that do not amount to legal detentions or to request consent to search.

-B. Preventing Perceptions of Biased Policing
+The listed characteristics should not be given undue weight. - a) Except as provided above, officers shall not consider actual or perceived race, color, ethnicity, national origin, religion, gender, age, sexual orientation or gender identity in establishing either reasonable suspicion or probable cause. - b) Except as provided above, officers shall not consider actual or perceived race, color, ethnicity, national origin, religion, gender, age, sexual orientation or gender identity in deciding to initiate even those consensual encounters that do not amount to legal detentions or to request consent to search. - B. Preventing Perceptions of Biased Policing